Chongjie-Si/AdaMuon/README.md

 This is the official repository for the paper [AdaMuon: Adaptive Muon Optimizer](https://arxiv.org/abs/2507.11005).
 We now release the core code of AdaMuon.
 Full project codes will be public in the near future.

+For easy usage, we will also release the Megatron-LM like codes.

 ## Introduction

 AdaMuon is an effective extension of Muon that incorporates a diagonal second-momentum modulation applied to the orthogonalized gradients, and a RMS-aligned rescaling step.